Is The Future Of Nuclear Power In Minireactors?

 Nuclear engineers say this so-called "passive" cooling design is safer than existing plants.
 Reyes says it's cheaper, too.
 Because his reactors are small, a utility company can order, say, have a dozen, then add more as needed.

 "If you built a six-pack plant," says Reyes, "you're looking at a cost of around $1 billion, $1.2 billion.
 And if you are looking at filling it out with the remainder, it's about a $2 billion plant.
-So we're not asking the utilities to put out five, six, seven billion dollars up front to build a large facility. "
+So we're not asking the utilities to put out 5, 6, 7 billion dollars upfront to build a large facility. "

 There are doubters, of course, like Ernest Moniz, a physicist and energy expert at the Massachusetts Institute of Technology.

 "To really test that proposition, you've got to produce a whole bunch of the same modular reactor on a cookie cutter line, because that's where the cost reduction is supposed to come from," he says.
 That requires a lot of start-up money and lots of orders for an unproven technology.

 Another problem: If a minireactor puts out, say, one-tenth the electricity of one of its giant brethren, it will have to cost about one-tenth as much to build and operate to be competitive.

 Energy consultant Kevin Book, with ClearView Energy Partners, says that's not likely.
 Some costs are pretty well fixed, no matter how small you are — getting permits, for example, or paying interest on loans.